Tencent/TencentKonaSMSuite/kona-crypto/README.md

 ## Implementations

-Tencent Kona Crypto provides pure Java-based implementations via provider `KonaCrypto`, and JNI and OpenSSL-based implementations via provider `KonaCrypto-Native`.
-The latter provider supports `Linux x86_64/aarch64` platforms.
+Tencent Kona Crypto provides pure Java-based implementations via provider `KonaCrypto`, and JNI and OpenSSL-based implementations via provider `KonaCrypto-Native` and `KonaCrypto-NativeOneShot`.
+The latter two providers support `Linux x86_64/aarch64` platforms.
 OpenSSL version 3.4.0 is used by default, but versions 3.0 and later can be supported.

+The main differences between `KonaCrypto-Native` and `KonaCrypto-NativeOneShot`:

+- `KonaCrypto-Native` can automatically manage JNI native memory based on `PhantomReference`.
+And it can reuse OpenSSL native context that is beneficial for computing performance.
+But creating many algorithm instances, like `Cipher`, will raise the overhead of GC, so the GC time may be much longer.
+- `KonaCrypto-NativeOneShot` cannot automatically manage JNI native memory.
+The applications have to invoke the final operations, like `Cipher::doFinal`, to release the native memory.
+And it doesn't reuse OpenSSL native context, then the computing performance may be lower.
+But it almost doesn't affect GC performance, and the GC time is similar to that in pure Java provider.

 The system property `com.tencent.kona.openssl.crypto.lib.path` is used to specify an alternative OpenSSL crypto lib file (`libcrypto.so`).
 The value of this property is a local absolute path.

 ## Usages

-The application can use `KonaCrypto` and `KonaCrypto-Native` on the same way, so this doc just describe the usages with provider `KonaCrypto`.
+The application can use `KonaCrypto`, `KonaCrypto-Native` and `KonaCrypto-NativeOneShot` on the similar way, so this doc just describes the usages with provider `KonaCrypto`.

 Now that `KonaCrypto` is based on JCA framework, then the usages are the same as other JCA implementations, such as [SunJCE] and [SunEC].
 Understanding the design and coding style on JCA really helps for applying `KonaCrypto`, please read the official [JCA reference].